mlanin/laravel-api-exceptions/README.md

 ### Exceptions

-Every ApiException can be thrown as a normal exception and they will be automatically serialized to JSON with corresponding HTTP status:
+Every ApiException can be thrown as a normal exception and they will be automatically serialized to JSON with corresponding HTTP status, if user wants json:

 ```json
 {